jalal1/jalal1.github.io/projects.md

 2. Simple Encryption on AWS\
 File encryption tool to encrypt files on AWS using OpenSSL.\
-Using Using Python, tkinter, OpenSSL and AWS\
+Using Python, tkinter, OpenSSL and AWS\
 [GitHub](https://github.com/jalal1/simple-encryption-aws)

 3. Air Quality Index - Covid 19\